Revista de Mediación

 Family mediation has become one of the most widely used methods for managing conflicts in the family.
 In some of the conflicts in which the interest of children is involved, there may be symptoms of what some authors call the parental alienation syndrome.
 Managing these conflicts through mediation protects the interest of all the people involved and allows for more effective agreements.

-By Manuel Basagoiti Rodriguez y Andrea Ortiz García
+By Manuel Basagoiti Rodriguez and Andrea Ortiz García

 This article aims to present a practical experience of intercultural mediation for conflict management focusing on the use of public spaces.
 This mediation case is part of a process of intercultural community intervention that began in 2014 in the neighborhood of San Cristóbal de los Ángeles, started by the agents of the community using a process of shared knowledge and identification of the conflicting areas.
 In this multipart conflict the open forum tool was used, drawing on the process-oriented psychology and methodology as a way to initiate dialogue and address the community conflict.
 Using this tool enabled an exchange of views between more than 50 people and dialogue at the same level of the 3 community agents (administration, professional resources and neighborhood).